lewagon/dotfiles/04-Front-End/03-Bootstrap/02-Advanced-Bootstrap-grid/README.md

 }
 ```

-With these two techniques, you can put as much padding, border, margin as you want without crashing the grid.
+With these techniques, you can play on border, padding, margin without crashing the grid.
 Indeed, **you don't touch directly at grid components** (`container/row/col`).
-You only design divs placed around or inside the grid.
 You can feel safe!

 ### Your turn

 Apply these two techniques to reproduce [this page](http://lewagon.github.io/bootstrap-challenges/02-Advanced-Bootstrap-grid/), starting with the HTML skeleton we give you.
 You will have to code a bit of CSS for backgrounds, padding and margin.
+Of course you can combined the two techniques and having **both** a wrapper around your `.container` and cards inside your `.cols`.